I’m sure you’ve heard that timing is everything, this is especially true with Medicare Supplement insurance and your enrollment options.

 Pre-existing conditions are health issues that existed before the start of a policy.
 Pre-existing conditions may limit coverage, be excluded from coverage, or even prevent you from being approved for a policy.

-Medicare Supplement Open Enrollment Deadline
+You Missed Your Medicare Supplement Open Enrollment Deadline

 If you missed your Medicare Supplement Open Enrollment Period deadline, you can still apply anytime.

 However, you’ll most likely be required to go through medical underwriting and are not guaranteed coverage.